elfredscom/atEX/write.md

 If many people are willing to read just one of that trending piece, you better earn on that as much as you should.

 EXYZ aims to build a community.
-Firstly, we aim to build a direct relation between the writers and readers (unlike social media curation) such that readers subscribe to blogs they value.
+Firstly, we aim to build a direct relation between the writers and readers (unlike social media curation) such that readers subscribe to publications they value.
-Also, we provide some discovery features that can help blogs writing valuable content and readers willing to pay for it find each other.
+Also, we provide some discovery features that can help publications writing valuable content and readers willing to pay for it find each other.

 EXYZ removes all the friction from subscriptions.
-Readers don't have to make separate payments or decide upfront whether to subscribe to any blog or pay for any post.
+Readers don't have to make separate payments or decide upfront whether to subscribe to any publication or pay for any post.
-Instead, the money flows automatically when the real interaction between the blog and reader (that is reading) happens.
+Instead, the money flows automatically when the real interaction between the publication and reader (that is reading) happens.

 #### Who is EXYZ for?